MooersLab/manuscriptInOrg/README.md

 Compiling takes several seconds on a 2018 MacBook Pro with 32 GB of RAM.
 Org-mode is built into recent versions of Emacs.
-The main.org file will compile to the final PDF without any configuration.
+The main.org file will be compiled into the final PDF without any configuration.
 Try `emacs -Q main.org` and then enter `C-c C-e l o`.
 The PDF will open in your default PDF viewer.